PURPOSE

 President and CEO, Red Rocks Credit Union

-REPORT OF THE Treasurer
+REPORT OF THE TREASURER

-Red Rocks
+Red Rocks 2022

 In 2022, Red Rocks Credit Union exhibited strong execution in the face of an adverse environment.
 The industry as a whole was met with volatility, with an unprecedented rising rate environment and a decrease to liquidity levels as fiscally accommodative policies from the Federal Bank ended.
 Red Rocks was able to navigate these challenges and meet our goal of returning to profitability through active management of our loan and deposit portfolios and through focus on our operating income and expenses.
 The Credit Union ended 2022 with a net income of $352,000.
 The quick rise in the rate environment increased the Credit Union’s interest and dividend expenses, which were partially offset by increased interest income.
 The Credit Union was able to mitigate risk to increased operating expenses in the inflationary environment, coming in just 1.5% over budget.
 The end result was a return on assets ratio (ROA) of 0.10% for 2022.
 The 2022 results represent a return to profitability and an almost $1.1 million improvement over 2021.